 We understand that many of our pupils have very rigid habits regarding the clothing they wear and can be distracted by the sensory feedback of certain clothing.
 They have highly favoured colours, textures and styles in which they feel comfortable and secure.
 Enforcing a new type of clothing on such children could increase anxiety, so at Lighthouse we carefully support those pupils who are having difficulty in accepting a uniform.
 We do this through positive reinforcement, reward and praise.
 A uniform also serves as a physical prompt which helps some of the students to differentiate between school days, weekends and holidays.
 We also work to prepare those pupils beginning their integration into our partner schools or their community comprehensive schools to adapt to a change in uniform to ensure they ‘fit in’ with their mainstream peers.

-Lighthouse recognises that many individuals with ASC have a very narrow field of interest and this is an area we aim to expand for every pupil.
-Spending leisure time in an enjoyable way is important for the self esteem of any individual.
+Lighthouse School recognises that many individuals with ASC have a very narrow field of interest and this is an area we aim to expand for every student through the curriculum and extra-curricular activities.

 The school aims to create better futures for our pupils and we will help map out those futures and create destination learning.
 This will involve understanding the key skills and interests of pupils and harnessing those positive strengths as well as exposing pupils to as much opportunity as possible.
-There will be a strong emphasis on vocational learning and potential careers will be role played within the school.
-This, coupled with extensive planned visits to work environment, will ensure that pupils become accustomed to different places of work and occupations.
-The school will have links with a number of Yorkshire based employers where these opportunities will be provided as appropriate for the students in our Key Stage 4 provision.
+There will be a strong emphasis on vocational learning and careers education.
+This, coupled with extensive employer visits and work experience, will ensure that pupils become accustomed to different places of work and occupations.
+The school has links with a number of Yorkshire based employers where these opportunities are provided as appropriate for the students in our Key Stage 4 provision.
 Students are also prepared for independent and supported living through a life skills curriculum which is delivered from our studio flat and in the community.

 Most definitely.
 Inclusion is carefully planned for each pupil and our main goal is to ensure that inclusion programmes are successful and purposeful for mainstream and Lighthouse pupils alike, building as pupils gain in confidence and self-esteem.